 There really is more to museums.

-The new home of glass.
+The new home of glass is now open.

 Supported by The National Lottery Heritage Fund and Dudley MBC.